choosing your courses

 - Summer Academic Orientation Sessions: Each summer, the Innis College Registrar’s Office hosts information sessions to orient newly-admitted students on such topics as student financing, the library system, and most notably, the process of selecting and enrolling in courses.
 You will also get a chance to meet the members of the Innis Registrar’s Office team and many of your fellow students.
 Click here to register for an Academic Orientation Session.

-- Academic Orientation PDF: If you are unable to attend an academic orientation session, we have compiled an informational document that outlines the course enrolment process, with tips and strategies to make choosing your courses as seamless as possible.
+- Academic Orientation PDF (2016-17 version coming soon): If you are unable to attend an academic orientation session, we have compiled an informational document that outlines the course enrolment process, with tips and strategies to make choosing your courses as seamless as possible.

 - One-on-One Appointment with an Academic Advisor: The Associate Registrar for New Students, Denise Gray, regularly meets students for one-hour appointments to help prepare a course enrolment plan and to answer any questions that you may have.
 Can’t make it to campus?
 Denise also takes phone and Skype appointments.
 Contact the Registrar’s Office to book an appointment.